 Resource Management on EnOS¶

-Default resources are allocated when an organization is created, for performing basic operations such as connecting devices into EnOS.
-If you need to expand or adjust the capabilities of your clusters on EnOS, you’ll need additional resources or adjust your existing resource quota.
-EnOS offering online resource management for specific types of resources.
+Default resources are allocated when an organization is created for performing basic operations such as connecting devices to EnOS.
+If you need to expand or adjust the capabilities of your clusters on EnOS, you will need additional resources or adjust your existing resource quota.
+EnOS offers online resource management for specific types of resources.

 When Do I Need to Manage My Resources?¶

 The default deployment of organizations on EnOS supports basic capabilities for device management only.
 If your business requires data storage in TSDB and stream data processing, you need to request for the related resources.

 With business growth, allocated resources may not meet new requirements.
 You can request for resources with higher specifications.

 When business stabilizes, allocated resources may exceed the business requirements.
 You can scale down the resource specifications to save costs.

 To avoid the impact of insufficient resources on the normal operation of business, you can set alarms for the resource usage rate by monitoring resource utilization in real time.
 Once the resource usage rate exceeds the specified threshold, the system sends an alert immediately so that the receivers of the alarms can process the situation in time to ensure the stable operation of the business.

 To avoid the impact of insufficient resources on the normal operation of business, If the requested resources are no longer needed, in order to avoid resource waste, you can delete the requested resources through the resource deletion feature.

 Data Federation Specification